alvi-codes/alvi-codes/README.md

 ### Hi there 👋

 *Hi, I'm Alvi, an Electronic and Computer Engineering student who's passionate about all things related to computer technologies and digital electronics.
-With a mindset of constant learning and development, I enjoy exploring the integration of hardware and software to build innovative solutions that solve real-world problems.*
+With a mindset of constant learning and development, I enjoy exploring the integration of hardware and software to build projects to suffice my keen on learning by practice.*

 ## GitHub Stats :
 ![](https://github-readme-stats.vercel.app/api?username=alvi-codes&theme=gruvbox_light=false&include_all_commits=false&count_private=true&disable_animations=false)<br/>